AdamSobieski/Planning/README.md

 ### Actions

 Another key ingredient of planning domains are actions.
-Actions can have preconditions and effects.
+Actions have preconditions and effects.

 ```
 public action A(this State state, Agent x, Widget y) extends B(state, x, y)